Movie Theaters - Open Captions (Subtitles) Are for Everyone!

 - People learning English as a second language

-- Some people with down syndrome and auditory processing issues
+- Some people with down syndrome or learning disabilities

 - People starting to lose their hearing

 - People who have difficulty understanding dialogue when there is noise, mumbling, whispering, or accents.

 - People with roommates or parents with young children

 Plus, many young adults today grew up exposed to closed captions (mom and dad always turned the closed captions on the TV) so now they are in the habit of using captions or actually prefer captions!
 And many people like watching streamed movies and TV shows with the subtitles on.

 Some theaters are very willing to show open captioned movies.
 Unfortunately, many theaters are not willing to offer open captions despite pleas from people with hearing loss.
 When open captioned movies are requested, requests may be denied or only poorly attended time slots are offered.